Is your hostel closed during the day?

 Do I have to be a member to stay at an HI hostel?

 In a manner of speaking, yes.
 If you are not a member of Hostelling International you can either purchase a membership here at the hostel or online.
-The price for annual membership is $28 for adults18-54, and $18 for seniors 55 and up.
+The price for annual membership is only $18 and must be purchased at HIUSA.ORG.
 Anyone under 18 is an automatic member!

 If you don’t want to buy the annual membership, we will add a temporary membership fee to your bill, which is $3 per adult per night.

 I keep calling the hostel and no one answers.
 When is a good time to call?